AdrKacz/crispy-parakeet/README.md

 The vector `i(t)` contains the signals produced by each outside interface.
 It varies over time.
 There are `p` outside interfaces, `p` greater or equal to `0`.
 Thus `i` has `p` values.

 `DM` is the function that represents the Direct memory.
-It takes as input a vector of size `n + p` and outputs a vector of size `n`.
+It takes as input a vector of size `a + p` and outputs a vector of size `n`.

 `d(n, t)` is the output of the Direct memory.
 It varies over time and with each passage through the loop.

 `DS` is the function that represents the Decision system.
-It takes as input a vector of size `n` and outputs a vector of size `q`. `q` is the number of System-i.
+It takes as input a vector of size `a` and outputs a vector of size `q`. `q` is the number of System-i.

 `o(t)` is the output of the Decision system.
 It varies over time.
 Each of its value impact one System-i.